-Indian banks, especially the public sector ones, have suffered the past several years with stressed and non-performing loans – loans the banks have little hope to recover from the borrower.
+Indian banks, especially the public sector ones, have over the past several years been saddled with stressed and non-performing loans – loans the banks have little hope to recover from the borrower.
 This has severely hurt their financial health, prompting the Centre and RBI to tighten rules.

-The new system will force lenders to identify and tackle stressed accounts sooner.
-If they fail to implement a resolution plan for loans within 180 days of the date of default, they must file for insolvency proceedings against firms with total defaults of Rs 2,000 crore or more, the RBI said.
+The new system will force lenders to identify and tackle stressed accounts sooner, the RBI said.
+If they fail to implement a resolution plan for loans within 180 days of the date of default, they must file for insolvency proceedings against firms with total defaults of Rs 2,000 crore or more.

 Banks that do not adhere to the timelines will face action, the central bank warned in its notification.
 RBI-authorised independent credit rating agencies must approve the restructuring or change in ownership of any loan accounts of Rs 100 crore or more.